grafana/detect-angular-dashboards/README.md

 You need to install [Go](https://go.dev) and [Mage](https://magefile.org/).

-Then, clone the repository, build and run the program:
+Then, clone the repository, build and run the program.
+Replace `http://127.0.0.1:3000` with the URL of your Grafana instance.

 ```bash
 mage build:current